dingtianding/dingtianding/README.md

 ### Hi, I'm Dean 👋

 CPA turned software engineer.
-My background is public accounting and tax (PwC, then CPA consulting) — now I build the tools, and increasingly the *services*, I used to wish existed.
+My background is public accounting and tax (PwC, then CPA consulting).
+Now I build the tools, and increasingly the *services*, I used to wish existed.

-## 🏛️ DCB — an AI-Native Service Company
+## 🏛️ DCB, an AI-Native Service Company

-Not software that *helps* people do the work — agents that **do the work**, proposing reviewable, deterministic changes a human approves.
+Not software that *helps* people do the work.
+Instead, agents that **do the work**, proposing reviewable, deterministic changes a human approves.
 The thesis: the spend on services dwarfs the spend on software, so the bigger opportunity is to **deliver the service, not sell the tool**.
 The suite:

-- **DCB Practice** — an AI-native accounting firm: agents run the repetitive tax and accounting work end to end, humans review and approve.
+- **DCB Practice:** an AI-native accounting firm.
+Agents run the repetitive firm work (tax prep, bookkeeping, document collection, cleanup, review, close) end to end, humans review and approve.
 The service, delivered as software.
-- **DCB Copilot** — a screen-aware desktop overlay that reads whatever accounting software is on screen and answers in context.
+- **DCB Copilot:** a screen-aware desktop overlay that reads whatever accounting software is on screen and answers in context.
-- **DCB Research** — a research platform over SEC filings, XBRL, and federal/state tax sources; the source-data backbone **DCB Public** distills from.
+- **DCB Research:** a research platform over SEC filings, XBRL, and federal/state tax sources, the source-data backbone **DCB Public** distills from.
-- **DCB Public** — a vetted money & investing knowledge base with a citation-grounded AI advisor.
+- **DCB Public:** a vetted money & investing knowledge base with a citation-grounded AI advisor.

 ## 🗓️ Weekly standup
-_Week of Jul 6, 2026_
+_Week of Jul 13, 2026_

 **Last week**
-- Stood up **DCB Research** — renamed from FilingLens into a working corpus platform: semantic search over SEC filings + a federal/state tax corpus, cited summaries on the document detail pane, and an "Ask the corpus" RAG endpoint, with Claude and real embeddings wired behind a BYOK seam.
+- **DCB Practice: agents now run unattended and surface work for a human to approve.** Shipped a supervised async agent-job worker (jobs run on their own and propose changes you approve or decline with full trace and replay), then **five jobs** on top of it: missing-document detection, capacity-aware assignment, the **Firm Memory** learning job that turns approved work into reusable know-how (the moat), Client Success follow-up drafts, and a firm-status Operations morning briefing.
-- Took **DCB Practice** billing-complete — Time & billing shipped end-to-end (time tracking + budgets, invoices/payments, portal billing, invoice-from-logged-time, client retainers), plus a capacity dashboard, engagement-letter proposals with in-app e-signature, and a portal client↔firm secure-message thread; kicked off the **Business Formation Workflow Assistant** (entity intake → EIN → filing packet).
+- **Filled out the practice-management surface** the agents operate over: client-intake organizers, recurring engagements with a due-runner, a statutory deadline engine, practice analytics, an IRS-notice / tax-resolution workflow, and the Business Formation assistant (EIN/SS-4 drafts, ownership mapper, filing packet).
+Plus deploy scaffolding (Render blueprint, Docker) and backend + web e2e tests.
-- Got **DCB Public** deploy-ready — Render blueprint + DEPLOY.md, an LLM answer cache and per-user rate limiting, full-text library search, saved question history, and prior-revision history for canonical entries.
+- **Relaunched the portfolio (public):** rebuilt dingtianding.github.io with per-product DCB system-design and workflow diagrams and **/ask**, a live "grounded vs guessed" demo of the DCB Public thesis.
+Shipped **Tape**, a new Angular 19 / RxJS live-markets dashboard.

 **This week**
-- Ship **DCB Public** live on Render and verify the go-live path.
+- Take **DCB Public** live on Render and verify the go-live path (carried from last week).
-- Build out the **Business Formation Workflow Assistant** (open-item tracker, EIN assistant, bilingual client-message generator, filing packet).
+- Grow the **DCB Research** corpus and harden retrieval, the source-data backbone DCB Public distills from.
-- Grow the **DCB Research** corpus and harden retrieval — it's the source-data backbone DCB Public distills from.
+- Keep feeding **Firm Memory** with real approved sessions now that the learning job is in.
-- Dogfood **DCB Copilot** to accumulate real session data.
+- Dogfood **DCB Copilot** to build up session data.

 **Blockers**
-- The imitation agent (an agent that clones how I approach problems) is gated on accumulating enough real recorded sessions first — no shortcut to the training data.
+- The imitation agent (one that clones how I approach problems) still needs a body of real recorded sessions.
+The Firm Memory learning job shipped this week is the mechanism, but the training data only accrues with use.

 🛠️ **Stack I reach for**
 - **Languages:** TypeScript, Python, Java, Ruby